Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 For the best router VPNs, we expect an app specifically designed for routers.
 Whether that’s through a third-party, like FlashRouters, or through the VPN’s own software.

-We also reward router apps that are easy to use, ideally its user experience and graphical interface should be identical to that of a desktop or mobile app.
+We also reward router apps that are easy to use.
+Ideally, the user experience and graphical interface should be identical to that of a desktop or mobile app.

 3. Security (15%)